boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **--Upload-Library-To-Nextcloud**
 This command line option will upload your entire library to the Nextcloud server.
 First, it will scan your download directory, then replicate the directory structure on the Nextcloud server.
 Once this is complete, it will proceed upload the files to these directories.

+**--List-Albums**
+This commmand will list the names of the albums available to download

+**--List-Libraries**
+This command will list the names of the libraries available to download

 ## HEALTH CHECK